-WealthBar was the first full-service robo-advisor to set-up shop in Canada.
-While the online portfolio management industry is booming and has seen a number of fin-tech entrants in the last few years, WealthBar can boast about their pioneering role in bringing low-fee wealth management to Canadians.
+CI Direct Investing (formerly WealthBar) was the first full-service robo-advisor to set up a shop in Canada.
+While the online portfolio management industry is booming and has seen a number of fin-tech entrants in the last few years, CI Direct Investing can boast about its pioneering role in bringing low-fee wealth management to Canadians.

 It used to be that the average investor could not access professional investment advice and certain financial asset classes if their net worth was not in the several hundreds of thousands to millions of dollars.
 And, although mutual funds have been easily accessible, they come with a high price tag (Management Expense Ratio – MER).